 Public Policy — As the voice of working women, members bring the issues that effect working women to the attention of local, state and national legislators.
 During the year, Local Organizations hold many events to heighten awareness of the need for an ERA, the Fair Pay Act, Paid Family Leave, the HEART for Women Act and Retirement security.

 Women's Day at the Fair — Women's Day at the NY State Fair is an annual event in recognition of women.
 It began when Franklin Roosevelt was governor and Women were given the former dog show building for their use.
 The current building is named for Harriet May Mills, a Syracuse political woman who had sought suffrage.
 She was the first woman to run for state-wide office; Secretary of State in 1920.
 She lost and died in 1935 at which time they named the current Women's Building, a.k.a. the Art and Home Center, for her - The Harriet May Mills Art and Home Center.
-The NYS Fair is the 10 days before Labor Day inclusive.
-Women's Day is the Wednesday of the Fair.
+The NYS Fair is held the 14 days before Labor Day (depending on the direction of the Governor).
+Women's Day is one of the Wednesdays of the Fair.

 Women's Equality Day — Women's Equality Day is observed each year on August 26th at the annual event in Seneca Falls, NY.
 It not only commemorates the passage of the 19th Amendment, but also calls attention to women's continuing efforts toward full equality.